DustinWatts/esp32-touchdown/README.md

 - GPIO18 -> SPI Clock
 - GPIO23 -> SDI (MOSI)

 The TFT backlight anode (positive supply) is selectable via a jumper on the back.
 You can either power it directly from 3.3V or use GPIO32.
 By default, the positive source is 3.3V.
+You can change this and use PWM to control the backlight brightness.

-The touch controller is a FocalTech FT6236.
+The touch controller is a FocalTech FT6236 ([datasheet](https://github.com/DustinWatts/esp32-touchdown/blob/main/Hardware/Datasheets/FT6236-FocalTechSystems.pdf)).
 The FT6236 I2C and has address 0X38.
 I made an Arduino IDE library available here: [https://github.com/DustinWatts/FT6236](https://github.com/DustinWatts/FT6236).

 Pins used by the FT6236 are: